Quick Answer

 Key Takeaways

-- Quinclorac-based herbicides like Drive XLR8 Accelerate work fastest — visible kill in 24 hours
+- Quinclorac-based herbicides like Drive XLR8 Accelerate work fastest for post-emergent control — visible kill in 24 hours

 - Ortho Weed B Gon offers decent results and wider availability at big box stores